kumanna/armadillo-debian/README.txt

 === Contents ===

-1. Introduction
+1: Introduction
-   1.1.
-Citation Details
+   1.1: Citation Details

-2. Installation
+2: Installation
-   2.0.
-Preliminaries
+   2.0: Preliminaries
-   2.1.
-Manual Installation
+   2.1: Manual Installation
-   2.2.
-Installation on Unix-like systems
+   2.2: Installation on Linux / Mac OS X
-   2.3.
-Installation on MS Windows
+   2.3: Installation on MS Windows

-3. Compiling Programs and Linking
+3: Compiling Programs and Linking
-   3.0.
-Examples
+   3.0: Examples
-   3.1.
-Compiling & Linking on Unix-like systems
+   3.1: Compiling & Linking on Linux / Mac OS X
-   3.2.
-Compiling & Linking on MS Windows
+   3.2: Compiling & Linking on MS Windows

-4. Caveats
+4: Caveats
-   4.0.
-Support for ATLAS
+   4.0: Support for ATLAS
-   4.1.
-Support for ACML and Intel MKL
+   4.1: Support for ACML and Intel MKL

-5. Documentation / Reference Manual
+5: Documentation / Reference Manual

-6. Using Armadillo with IT++
+6: Using Armadillo with IT++

-7. FAQs and Bug Reports
+7: FAQs and Bug Reports

-8. Credits
+8: Credits

-9. License
+9: License

-=== 1.0.
-Introduction ===
+=== 1.0: Introduction ===

 Armadillo is a C++ linear algebra library (matrix maths) aiming towards a good balance between speed and ease of use.
 Integer, floating point and complex numbers are supported, as well as a subset of trigonometric and statistics functions.
-Various matrix decompositions are provided through optional integration with LAPACK or LAPACK-compatible libraries.
+Various matrix decompositions are provided through optional integration with LAPACK or high-performance LAPACK-compatible libraries.

 A delayed evaluation approach is employed (during compile time) to combine several operations into one and reduce (or eliminate)